girlbandgeek/kpop-monday-playlist-builder/README.md

 - Because I am only going to use this to create playlists in my own account, I set the status to "Testing" and added my google account to the list of test users.
 This gets around further validation steps that are beyond the scope of my effort.
 Otherwise an Oauth error is generated and inserting the playlist in YouTube fails.

 ## Other Caveats
-- Initially I conceived of this as a fully automated process: somethat could run in a cron job without human intervention
+- Initially I conceived of this as a fully automated process that could run in a cron job without human intervention.
-- The current implementation requires human interaction to kick off the script, and complete the YouTube authorization
+- The current implementation requires human interaction to kick off the script, and complete the YouTube authorization.
+- Google API quota limits your account to 200 "insertions" per day; each playlist created and each video added is one insertion.
+It follows that if you have a big playlist, or test a lot in one day you can exceed your quota for that day.
+- There is some hardcoded stuff for the timedate parameters used when making Mastodon API calls based on my particular use case; KpopMonday starts an hour or two before 00:00 GMT, and I check for 36 hours after that to catch all relevant toots.
+The timezone setting of the computer where the script runs needs to be accounted for as well.
+- If you're running this on a Mac, avoid using the system Python.
+I had good luck using pyenv.
+This is a good pyenv resource: https://realpython.com/intro-to-pyenv/

 ## Installation